2 Acts, Book Musical, Rated PG

 Original Broadway Version

-A beguiling, modern-day fable full of wit, wisdom and the unexpected.
+A beguiling, modern-day fable about a cat and a cockroach is full of wit, wisdom and the unexpected.

 Versatile actors play the various urbane, non-human city dwellers we encounter along the way, suggesting their animal characteristics without explicit costumes.
 Designers will have a field day with the unit set of oversized props and set pieces.
-A true gem of the golden age, this is a show not to be overlooked.
+A true gem of the golden age, Archy & Mehitabel is a show not to be overlooked.

 Visit the Archy & Mehitabel page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 The journey that the schooner from "The Christmas Schooner" had to make is a three-hundred-mile, one-week crossing through stormy and icy Lake Michigan.